The Muddy Basin Ramblers

-The Muddy Basin Ramblers are a jug band formed in 2002 by a group of American and British expats residing in Taipei, Taiwan.
+The Muddy Basin Ramblers are a jug band formed in 2002 by a group of American and British immigrants in Taipei, Taiwan.
 Their music is heavily influenced by 1920s and 1930s blues, jazz, and traditional string bands.
 Many of their songs are also inspired by traditional Taiwanese folk music and their experiences within Taiwanese culture.
 The Ramblers got their start playing on the street, riverside, and practicing in bars after hours.
 The band performs predominantly in English, but also performs in Mandarin and Taiwanese.
 All members of the group are multi-instrumentalists, often switching instruments after each song during live performances.
 They incorporate many homemade instruments like washboard, washtub bass, and jug.